dantenetwork/protocol-stack-for-ink/test/README.md

 #### POLKADOT testnet contract address

-* Test application contract(Greeting smart contract): `5GXrAP8vYG4LPyRWF34Wfo7VnJscmgXHt1RJapuyAYwKAp2A`
+* Test application contract(GREETING contract): `5GXrAP8vYG4LPyRWF34Wfo7VnJscmgXHt1RJapuyAYwKAp2A`

-* Dante Protocol contract: `5C7gWTE4iqyJjsJpxZ8C8EF3Q4m4suyx9Us188deKtsbC917`
+* Dante Protocol contract(CROSS CHAIN contract): `5C7gWTE4iqyJjsJpxZ8C8EF3Q4m4suyx9Us188deKtsbC917`

 * Steps:
     * Connect to `ws://3.74.157.177:9944` with `https://polkadot.js.org/apps/#/explorer`.
-You can use `Contract UI` instead, but as for `enum types` we met some problems.
+Unfortunately, we have not found how to set user defined remote addresses with [Contract UI](https://contracts-ui.substrate.io/).
 If you met the error *`Failed to construct 'WebSocket': An insecure WebSocket connection may not be initiated from a page loaded over HTTPS.`*, just add `polkadot.js.org` to the `allowed unsafe content` of your browser.
-    * Add greeting and cross chain contract, use compiled metadata.json.
+    * Add `GREETING` and `CROSS CHAIN` contract, use compiled metadata.json.
 Click `Add an existing contract` as the following picture:

     ![img](../assets/5.jpg)
     ![img](../assets/6.jpg)